aldenfairley-catalyst/CardForge/CJ_GRAPH_SPEC.md

 - **Fan-out:** CONTROL OUT pins can fan out to multiple IN pins; multiplicity only constrains the target side.
 - **Start requirement:** `EXEC_START.execOut` should connect to at least one downstream control input (validated).
 Edge creation also records `edgeKind`, `dataType?`, and `createdAt` for editor diagnostics.

-## Graph IR (CJ-GRAPH-1.1)
+## Graph IR (CJ-GRAPH-1.x)
 - `GraphNode`: `{ id, nodeType, position {x,y}, config, pinsCache? }`
 - `GraphEdge`: `{ id, edgeKind: "CONTROL" | "DATA", dataType?, createdAt?, from {nodeId, pinId}, to {nodeId, pinId} }` — `dataType` is recorded for DATA edges.
-- `Graph`: `{ graphVersion: "CJ-GRAPH-1.1", id, label?, nodes: GraphNode[], edges: GraphEdge[] }`
+- `Graph`: `{ graphVersion: "CJ-GRAPH-1.0" | "CJ-GRAPH-1.1", id, label?, nodes: GraphNode[], edges: GraphEdge[] }`
 - Graph IR is **editor-only** in Phase A1; canonical runtime steps still live on the card until compilation phases land.
 - Graph IR currently lives in React state (in-memory) and is exported with the Forge Project JSON; refresh resets the canvas unless a project is re-imported.
+Validation accepts CJ-GRAPH-1.0 and CJ-GRAPH-1.1, warning when a graph is on an older version.

 ## React Flow adapter (Phase A2)
 - Canvas state uses `useNodesState` / `useEdgesState` for stable selection (editing config no longer deselects).
 - React Flow node data: `{ nodeType, config, pinsCache }` and the `selected` flag is controlled by local inspector state.
-- Graph export/import is round-tripped from React Flow state → CJ-GRAPH-1.1 and back; imports repopulate pinsCache on load.
+- Graph export/import is round-tripped from React Flow state → CJ-GRAPH-1.x and back; imports repopulate pinsCache on load.
 - Unknown node types render as explicit error nodes on the canvas to expose registry drift, because the single `GraphNode` renderer pulls labels/pins straight from the registry for every node type.
 - Palette clicks instantiate new nodes with `getDefaultConfig(nodeType)`; dynamic pin ids are cached immediately for reconciliation.